ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/operations/maintenance/indexes/index-has-changed.dotnet.markdown

-﻿# Operations : How to Check if an Index has Changed
+# Operations: How to Check if an Index has Changed

 **IndexHasChangedOperation** will let you check if the given index definition differs from the one on a server.
 This might be useful when you want to check the prior index deployment, if the index will be overwritten, and if indexing data will be lost.